-If after reading this you want to report a problem with an item of food, do so on the Food Standards Agency website – they will pass it on to us.
+If after reading this you want to report a problem with an item of food, you can do so online:

 Please contact us about your complaint before bringing any food to our offices.
 This lets us provide advice on the most appropriate course of action, and on appropriate storage of the food.